Who is Lavena Back? Meet the Love Island series 5 contestant who "isn't afraid to say it how it is"

 “People say that if I’m upset I keep it to myself too much, and then I end up ghosting people.
 But you can’t ghost people on the island.”

-And it sounds like Lavena means business in Majorca, after being single for four years, she’s ready to find love: “I’m confident and I’m ready for love.
+And Lavena meant business in Majorca, after being single for four years, she’s ready to find love: “I’m confident and I’m ready for love.

 “I’ve been on my own for four years so whoever I meet in there I will fall for.